First Observation of Antiproton Annihilation At Rest on Argon in the LArIAT Experiment: Abstract

 \section{Abstract}

-We report the first observation and measurement of antiproton annihilation at rest on argon using the LArIAT experiment.
-Antiprotons from a charged particle test beam that come to rest inside LArIAT's liquid argon time projection chamber (LArTPC) are identified through beamline instrumentation and LArTPC track reconstruction algorithms.
-The multiplicity of charged particle tracks originating from the annihilation vertex is manually assessed through hand-scanning, resulting in a distribution with a mean of 3.2 ± 0.4~tracks and a standard deviation of 1.3~tracks.
-This is consistent with an automated track reconstruction, which produces a mean of 2.8 ± 0.4~tracks and a standard deviation of 1.2~tracks.
-Good agreement is found between data and Monte Carlo simulations for both methods.
-Additionally, we report the shower multiplicity and particle identification of outgoing tracks, both of which align closely with theoretical predictions.
-These findings will contribute to modeling of intranuclear annihilation interactions on argon, including scenarios such as neutron-antineutron oscillations.
+We report the first observation and measurement of antiproton annihilation at rest on argon track and shower multiplicities and particle identification conducted with the LArIAT experiment.
+Stopping antiprotons from the Fermilab Test Beam Facility's charged particle testbeam are identified using beamline instrumentation and LArIAT’s liquid argon time projection chamber (LArTPC).
+The charged particle multiplicity from the annihilation vertex is manually evaluated via hand-scanning, yielding a mean of 3.2~$\pm$~0.4~tracks and a standard deviation of 1.3~tracks, consistent with a semi-automated reconstruction resulting in 2.8~$\pm$~0.4~tracks and a standard deviation of 1.2~tracks.
+Both methods are consistent with Monte Carlo simulations within statistical uncertainty.
+The shower multiplicities and particle identification for outgoing tracks are also consistent with Geant4 models predictions.
+These results, obtained from a low-statistics sample, provide a foundation for higher-statistics studies in larger LArTPCs, which could refine modeling of intranuclear annihilation on argon and inform scenarios such as neutron-antineutron oscillations.